wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **M:**&ensp;Give up the idea of beïng what you think yourself to be and there will be no gap.
 By imagining yourself as separate you have creäted the gap.
 You need not cross it.
 Just don’t creäte it.
 All is you and yours.
 There is nobody else.
 This is a fact.

 **Q:**&ensp;How strange!
 The very same words which to you are true, to me are false.
 “There is nobody else”.
-How obviously untrue!
+How obviöusly untrue!

 **M:**&ensp;Let them be true or untrue.
 Words don’t matter.
 What matters is the idea you have of yourself, for it blocks you.
 Give it up.